aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 # Monitor Istio running on Amazon EKS

-## Existing Cluster with the AWS Observability accelerator base module, Tetrate Istio Add-on and Istio monitoring

 This example demonstrates how to use Terraform modules for AWS Observability Accelerator, EKS Blueprints with the Tetrate Istio Add-on and EKS monitoring for Istio.

 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html)